42+ Years of Serving Injured Workers in Pennsylvania

 Injuries from this type of workplace accident vary in type and severity, depending on the distance of the fall, how the worker landed, and other factors.

-Some common injuries resulting from falls from heights our Philadelphia workers’ compensation lawyers have seen include:
+Some common injuries resulting from falls from heights our experienced workers’ compensation lawyers have seen include:

 In Pennsylvania, most workers may collect workers’ compensation benefits for workplace injuries or occupational illnesses.
 Under the Pennsylvania Workers’ Compensation Act, a worker must notify his or her employer within 120 days of the accident.